Extension is expanding its online education and resources to adapt to COVID-19 restrictions.

 - Shorter days and cooler nights signal the plant to produce buds, resulting in abundant blooms.

-- Place holiday cacti indoors a cool, bright location where daytime temperatures are 65-70° F and evening temperatures are 55-65° F.
+- Place holiday cacti indoors in a cool, bright location where daytime temperatures are 65-70° F and evening temperatures are 55-65° F.

 - If plants are exposed to cooler night temperatures of 55° F, plants will bloom in approximately 5-6 weeks, sometimes regardless of the day length.